Zuzon/garmin-parser/README.md

 ## Features
 Parser written by using of Garmin Device Interface Specification May 19, 2006 (It's a latest documentation which i found)

 At this moment only session start and PVT data parsing is available.
-Tested on Garmin Montana 650t.
+Tested on:

+    Montana 650t
+    Oregon 450
-Another features will come soon.
+Another features and more detailed docs will come soon.

 ## How to use
 Please look at example https://github.com/Zuzon/garmin-parser/tree/master/examples